kylape/cxf-client-bus-test/README.md

 - `?useTcclStrategy`: This will cause any `Service` object created duing this particular invocation to be created with the `UseTCCLBusFeature`, as described [here](https://docs.jboss.org/author/display/JBWS/Apache+CXF+integration#ApacheCXFintegration-BusselectionstrategiesforJAXWSclients).

-**WARNING**: If you do not use either of the above options, *expect your JBoss server to thrash while it runs out of memory*.
+**WARNING**: If you do not use either of the above options, *expect your JBoss server to run out of memory*.